Bronxville Giving Garden is

 Jim Palmer, with his ever-watchful eye, keeps us all ship-shape.

 Nicki Piercy Coddington, owner of local business Big Dog Design and a Village of Bronxville resident, created our eye-catching logo and this website for the Bronxville Giving Garden.
-Nicki will continue to manage and maintain the website.
+Nicki manages and maintains the website.